mcharrod/little-esty-shop/README.md

     * `rails db:create`
 * Run the test suite with `bundle exec rspec`.
 * Run your development server with `rails s` to see the app in action.
+* Run the custom rake commands to migrate the CSV database: `rake csv_load:all`

 ## Phases